 To join USHPA with an annual Pilot membership, go to Join + Renew.

 Ratings (flight proficiency)

-Visiting Pilots who obtain an Affiliate membership (via a 30-day Student/Affiliate membership application) must carry both their homeland rating documentation AND an IPPI card.
+Visiting Pilots who obtain an Affiliate USHPA membership (via a 30-day Student/Affiliate membership application), or a Pilot membership without USHPA ratings, must carry both their homeland rating documentation AND an IPPI card.